wiet-industries/notarial-blockchain/README.md

     -Voting results
 We need to be able to calculate/update those values depending on what actions company will make.
-For this every company action will be held as a transaction.
+For this, every company action will be held as a transaction.
 Every transaction will have required information and will trigger proper action on company.

-You can read more about blockchain transaction at global ReadMe
+You can read more about blockchain transaction in global ReadMe

 <h3> Transactions </h3>
 Transaction is an object representing changes at company.